Cracking Youth Employment with Victor Zhu & Yeoh Wan Qing from Hatch (Podcast)

 Hatch is a training and job matching company that specialises in Digital Marketing and User Interface, User Experience.
 They aim to enable growth careers for young adults through these courses and support them in their pursuit of a fulfilling career.
 Through agile train-to-match programs, this impact-driven business brings the focus of hiring beyond qualifications and back to one's character and competence.

+Sustainable cities and communities are driven heavily by talents.
 It takes talent to create talent.
 Let's have a look at the episode and witness how Wan Qing and Victor are able to come together and be the dynamic duo to create a strong talent pool for Singapore to tap into:

 #1 The premise of Hatch